BelledonneCommunications/linphone-sdk/lime/README.md

  make install
 ```

+Alternatively, LIME library is integrated in *linphone-sdk* meta project, which provides a convenient way
+to build it for various targets.

 Documentation
 -------------

-To generate the Doxygen documentation files(having ran the cmake command):
+To generate the Doxygen documentation files (having ran the cmake command):

 ```
  make doc